HOME

 Installation of the new floor directly over joists is not recommended, as the standard spacing of joists in houses is too large for a satisfactory result.
 It is much better to install the floor onto existing floorboards, or to install a base of 18 mm exterior ply.

-Where the sub-floor is concrete or mastic asphalt, a base of 18 mm ply can be fixed down, onto which the new floor can be secret nailed, or special adhesives can be used to fix the new floor in place.
+Where the sub-floor is concrete, a base of 18 mm ply can be fixed down, onto which the new floor can be secret nailed, or special adhesives can be used to fix the new floor in place.

 Concrete floors in new-build houses will take many months to dry out completely (a rule of thumb is one month for each inch thickness of the slab), but to save delays the concrete can be sealed with a surface damp proof barrier, to enable installation to proceed.

-In all our installations we work to any relevant provisions of BS 8201 (1987).
+In all our installations we work to any relevant provisions of BS8201 (2011).

 A gap for expansion must be left all around the edge of the floor, and it can be concealed with a moulding in the same timber as the floor, or alternatively the skirting boards can be removed before installation and then replaced on top of the new floor.
 If desired, new skirting boards in the same timber as the floor can be supplied and fitted.